Seteco/Somorrostro/Add-more-charts-to-netdata.md

 Similarly, you can use `charts.d.plugin` for BASH plugins and `node.d.plugin` for node.js plugins.
 Other plugins (like `apps.plugin`, `freeipmi.plugin`, `fping.plugin`) use the native netdata plugin API and can be run directly.

 If you need to configure a netdata plugin or module, all configuration is kept at `/etc/netdata`.
-There should be plenty of examples and documentation about each module and plugin.
+Each file should provide plenty of examples and documentation about each module and plugin.

 This is a map of the all supported configuration options (all files relative to `/etc/netdata`):